For most people, telecommuting remains a norm as we continue our lives with our work-from-home arrangements.

 TL;DR: Side Hustles in Singapore You Can Do While Staying At Home

-User experience is gaining traction in recent years, where organisations are working towards becoming more customer-centric.
+User experience has been gaining traction in recent years, and organisations are working towards becoming more customer-centric.

-UserTesting is a website that lets you earn money by testing websites, prototypes and apps, and you don’t have to be a United States citizen to participate.
+UserTesting is a website that lets you earn money by testing websites, prototypes, and apps.
+You don’t have to be a United States citizen to participate.

-For this, individuals are to perform specific tasks on websites and navigate through certain functions (e.g. buying a specific dress), while providing real-time feedback.
+For this, individuals are to perform specific website tasks and navigate through certain functions (e.g. buying a particular dress) while providing real-time feedback.

-Tests will be given based on your age and demographics, to ensure that you are the right match to give feedback.
+Tests will be given based on age and demographics to ensure you are the right match to provide feedback.

-For instance, if it is a testing of a shopping website, you might be asked how frequently you shop, and what type of websites you use for shopping.
+For instance, if a shopping website is being tested, you might be asked how frequently you shop and what websites you use for shopping.

-You can always accept, decline, or quit any test that becomes available, based on your comfort level to reveal private details.
+You can always accept, decline, or quit any available test, based on your comfort level, to reveal private details.

 Here are some criteria you need to meet to be eligible: